Folkor1/Work-repo/README.md

 - __Signup form__

   - Signup form is designed for subscription to relevant news and updates.
-  - E-mail and name fields are mandatory for submittin the form.
+  - E-mail and name fields are mandatory for submitting the form.

     ![signup](assets/docs/signup.PNG)